kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 - If one or more processor thread takes action to resolve the deadlock, then those threads can end up being overly polite and stuck in a livelock,
 #### How to fix
 - Ensure that only one process takes action, chosen by priority or some other mechanism like random selection.
-- For example, let thread to sleep at a random period
+- For example, implement a randomized mechanism to determine which thread goes first.
 ```
 public void run() {
         while(sushiCount > 0) { // eat sushi until it's all gone